emf98/SPVMD/S2S_Ellipses/README.txt

 -> 'fitEllipse2_new.py' contains function statements used in calculating the reforecast ellipses.

--> 'S2SEllipse_Test.ipynb' provides an example calcualtion of reforecast ellipses.
+-> 'S2SEllipse_Test.ipynb' provides an example calculation of reforecast ellipses.